descope/angular-sdk/README.md

 ></descope>
 ```

+#### Standalone Mode Note:
+All components in the sdk are standalone, so you can use them by directly importing them to your components.

 ### Use the `DescopeAuthService` and its exposed fields (`descopeSdk`, `session$`, `user$`) to access authentication state, user details and utilities

 This can be helpful to implement application-specific logic.
 Examples: